lauramedlock/sfo-model/README.md

 # sfo-model
 SFO neuron model from MSc

-I want to add my published paper code here.
+As published in JNeurophysiology and extra code for other SFO neuron features.